iPad 6 Wi-Fi Microphone Assembly Replacement

 Step 38

-- Grab that trusty spudger or your fabulous fingernail and gently lift those two digitizer cable connectors straight up from their cozy sockets.
-Easy peasy!
+- Grab the flat end of a spudger or use a fingernail, and gently lift the two digitizer cable connectors straight up from their sockets.
+Be careful, no need to rush!

 Tools Used